Ukraine

 Identifies whether countries have a definition of a stateless person in national law that aligns with the 1954 Convention, and whether they have a dedicated statelessness determination procedure (SDP) leading to a dedicated stateless status.
 If an SDP is not place, it assesses whether there are other procedures in which statelessness can be identified or other routes through which stateless people could regularise their stay or access their rights.
 Countries are subdivided in three groups to enable comparison between those with an SDP leading to protection, those with other procedures, and those with a statelessness status but no clear mechanism to access protection.
 The existing procedures and rights granted to stateless persons are examined and assessed against international norms and good practice.
 Assesses whether stateless people fleeing war have access to temporary protection.

-A statelessness determination procedure was introduced in Ukrainian law in June 2020 and the SDP became available for applicants in late May 2021 following the adoption of bylaws.
-The new law amended the definition of a stateless person in Ukraine to bring it in line with the 1954 Convention.
+A statelessness determination procedure has been operational in Ukraine since May 2021.
+The definition of a stateless person is in line with the 1954 Convention.
 There is no legal stay requirement to access the procedure and measures are in place to facilitate the application process.
 However, there are some obstacles in accessing the SDP in practice, including a practice by the SMS of requesting documentation from the applicants before an application is submitted and asking them to contact foreign consulates themselves.
 Instances of verbal rejections of applications where the applicant fails to provide specific documents have also been reported.
 In practice, interpretation and translation services are not provided for free.
 It is not possible to apply for the SDP from detention.
 Positively, free legal aid is available, there is a time limit on the procedure, interviews are conducted, and mechanisms are envisioned to refer applicants to the asylum procedure or a procedure to confirm Ukrainian nationality if necessary.
-People recognised as stateless acquire temporary residence for a renewable one-year period.
+People recognised as stateless acquire temporary residence for a renewable one-year period, although recent amendments provide the possibility for the SMS to issue such a permit for a shorter period.
 After two years they may acquire permanent residence.
 There are barriers to accessing some socio-economic rights for applicants and recognised stateless people with temporary residence (including access to free healthcare).
 The escalation of the war since February 2022 has exacerbated barriers to accessing rights and protection for stateless people and people at risk of statelessness both in Ukraine and in neighbouring countries.
+Amendments adopted in September 2023 tightened the conditions to obtain a residence permit and oblige people who were documented as stateless prior to the introduction of the procedure in 2021 to undergo the SDP in order to renew their residence permits.

 • Ukrainian law defines a stateless person as a person who is not considered as a national by any State under the operation of its law.
 The definition was brought in line with the 1954 Convention through legal amendments in 2020.